w3f/Grants-Program/applications/msai.md

 Data models
 We propose to store encrypted natively and only allow owners of NFT to decrypt these details via the smart contract.
-However initially the binary data may be encrypted outside of the blockchain through a third party service.
+In this first phase the data may be encrypted outside of the blockchain through a third party service which we will specify.
 As part of this proposal we intend to develop a smart contract that is deployed for each user to the chain with the users medical data.
 - The data
-  - Medical ID - consisting of HASH And JSON details which are encrypted and optional only the ID reference is required.
-The decryption native the the parachain and requires ownership of NFT.
+  - Medical ID - consisting of HASH And JSON details which are encrypted and optional only the secure hash of an ID reference is required.
+The decryption will be handled by dedicated service which will be open sources to run with the substrate parachain.
   - ID are verified by special validation addresses linked to special trusted organizations  on the parachain
   - ID verification is for users of data to require which authorities they accept.
 Initially it will be us or other organization we work with like the NHS in the UK.
 | hashID | health system id | dob (o)| sex(o) | blood type(o) |